Verify Color Accessibility Compliance with WCAG 2.1 Standards

 A comprehensive tool for checking color contrast ratios against WCAG 2.1 accessibility guidelines.
 Ensure your designs are accessible to users with visual impairments.

 Tip: The tool uses the relative luminance formula from WCAG 2.1, which accounts for the non-linear response of human vision to color intensity.
+Use keyboard shortcuts Ctrl+Z for Undo and Ctrl+Y for Redo.

 The color selection interface allows you to specify both foreground (text) and background colors in multiple ways.